 FROG DIVE CHRISTMAS SALE

-Otherwise, scroll down a bit more and shop great gifts options accordingly to your budget.
-We gathered the coolest gear that every diver, beginner or experienced, would love to receive!
+We have selected the best gear that any diver, beginner or experienced, would love to receive!

 A diver's kit starts on the essentials: mask, snorkel, boots & fins.

 - A good diving mask allows for a good fit on the diver's face, keeping the water out, and the snorkel protects the diver's air ways when at surface.

 - The fins allow the diver to move in the water with less drag, caused by the scuba kit.
 Fins with a more worked-on design provide a better performance with reduced effort, making the dive more enjoyable.

 Fins can be open or closed heel.
 The closed heel fins are the traditional "slip-on fins", great for warm water and snorkelling.
 Temperate water divers tend to prefer the open heel fins, that require the use of diving boots.

 - Diving boots are neoprene shoes with a protective sole.
 It keeps the diver's feet warm during the dive and protected when walking to and from the water with scuba gear on.

 The next thing a diver will need is Thermal Protection.
 Good thermal protection is the difference between enjoying the whole dive and not just the first 20 min of it.